Rajasekaran-Elangovan/about-me/README.md

 ## 👤 About Me

-I'm a Clinical Statistical Programmer with 5 years of experience in the CRO sector, specializing in Respiratory, Inflammatory, and Immuno-oncology therapeutic areas.
+I'm a Statistical Programmer working in a Healthcare sector.
 Expert in SAS and R programming, with a proven ability to lead projects, automate metrics, and enhance reporting efficiencies.
 Holding a B.Tech in Pharmaceutical Technology and an MBA, along with a certification in R for Data Science.
-Eager to leverage emerging technologies for process improvement and pursue management roles to drive strategic initiatives.
+Eager to leverage emerging technologies for process improvement.

 ---